strongjz/jamesstrong.dev/content/post/2020/2020-04-27-cloudnative-stream.md

 ![Polls](/img/2020-cloudnaitve-summit-polls.png)

-Restream streamed to Youtube and Twitter, and pulled the all the chats as well from YouTube and Periscope.
+Restream streamed to YouTube and Twitter, and pulled the all the chats as well from YouTube and Periscope.

 ### Audio setup